-If you have space, the garage is a very good storage place.
-Yet not all storage is created equal.
+The garage is a very good storage place.
+Yet not all storage is created equal here.

 Some things need to be accessible at all times; other things we see only every 10 years when we move, but we want to keep them anyway.

-Think of your storage in three distinct categories.
+Think of your storage here and plan to organize it into three distinct categories.